ryanjerving/state-power-centers/README.md

 <small>View <a href="https://batchgeo.com/map/19dd2ef6abebead8ac56ee7dc6aa337f">Mean Center of Population for U.S. States</a> in a full screen map</small>

 I really like this map.
-There is a pretty interesting clustering here, with a bunch of blue (Atlantic coast), a bunch of green (rust belt), a bunch of yellow (cross-the-Mississippi breadbasket) and then a bunch of red states (way out West) together.
+Zoom in a bit, and you'll see a a pretty interesting clustering of distances, with a bunch of blue (Atlantic coast), a bunch of green (rust belt), a bunch of yellow (cross-the-Mississippi breadbasket) and then a bunch of red states (way out West) together.

 Why it happened that way, and what it portends for AMERICAN DEMOCRACY is another question.